Spicy Homemade Beef Jerky Recipe:

 Want to try different jerky varieties?

-Check out the homemade jerky hub page to explore recipes for chicken, pork, turkey, and fish jerky—each with its own delicious twist!
+Check out the homemade jerky hub page to explore recipes for chicken, pork, turkey, fish and hot honey chicken jerky - each with its own delicious twist!

 To keep your spicy homemade beef jerky fresh and flavorful, store it in an airtight container or vacuum-sealed bag in a cool, dry place.